deepshiksharma/rPPG-Toolbox/README.md

 <p align="center">
-:fire: Please remember to :star: this repo if you find it useful and cite our work if you end up using it in your work! :fire:
+Please remember to :star: this repo if you find it useful and cite our work if you end up using it in your work!
 </p>
 <p align="center">
-:fire: If you have any questions or concerns, please create an <a href="https://github.com/ubicomplab/rPPG-Toolbox/issues">issue</a> :memo:! :fire:
+If you have any questions or concerns, please create an <a href="https://github.com/ubicomplab/rPPG-Toolbox/issues">issue</a> :memo:!
 </p>